NRL teams: To'o returns, Madden Broncos' half

 - Start your NRL Tipping Competition today with footytips.com.au

 Verdict: The Panthers destroyed the Titans last week, despite resting several key players, while the Eels looked lost without Mitchell Moses as they meekly surrendered to the Roosters.
-Even the mathematicians have given up on the Eels hopes of playing finals football this year and it seems the Panthers will put the final nail in their chances.
+Even the mathematicians have given up on the Eels hopes of playing finals football this year and it seems the Panthers, despite resting Dylan Edwards, will put the final nail in their chances.

 Tip: Panthers by 20